abbottwhitley/abbottwhitley.github.io/documentation/_posts/2019-10-26-Two_Layer_Neural_Net.md

 s = W_2 * max(0, X * W_1)
 $$

-In this representation, the use of the $$max()$$ function serves as an activation function to the network.
+In this representation, the use of the $$max()$$ function serves as a ReLU activation function to the network, (discussed below).
 This application provides us with a non-linearity which separates the two weight matrices, allowing us to train each set of parameters through SGD.
 This implementation of a neural network effectively executes a series of linear mapping functions which are tied together through activation functions, (i.e. non-linear functions).
 A simple visualization of this network is shown in Figure 1.

 ![png](/assets/png/2lnn/2LNN.png)
 __Figure 1:__ _Graphical Representation of a Two Layer Neural Network_